Master-of-Computer-Applications/rdbms_2023batch/MCA 2329007/rdbms_file.md

 The Comparison Operators in SQL compare two different data of SQL table and check whether they are the same, greater, and lesser.
 The SQL comparison operators are used with the WHERE clause in the SQL queries

 Following are the various comparison operators which are performed on the data stored in the SQL database tables:
 - SQL Equal Operator (=)
 - SQL Not Equal Operator (!=)
 - SQL Greater Than Operator (>)
 - SQL Greater Than Equals to Operator (>=)
 - SQL Less Than Operator (<)\
 - SQL Less Than Equals to Operator (<=)

 #### *3.SQL Logical Operators*

 The Logical Operators in SQL perform the Boolean operations, which give two results True and False.
 These operators provide True value if both operands match the logical condition.

 Following are the various logical operators which are performed on the data stored in the SQL database tables:
-    -SQL ALL operator
+- SQL ALL operator
 - SQL AND operator
 - SQL OR operator
 - SQL BETWEEN operator
 - SQL IN operator
 - SQL NOT operator
 - SQL ANY operator
 - SQL LIKE operator

 The Set Operators in SQL combine a similar type of data from two or more SQL database tables.
 It mixes the result, which is extracted from two or more SQL queries, into a single result.